nstrayer/jsRegress/README.md

 _Because R is just boring._

 This is currently an undocumented project to build a regression modeling library for javascript.
-Some packages already do this, see [`simple-statistics`](https://github.com/simple-statistics/simple-statistics) but these packages don't allow you to do a few things I find important as a statitician.
+Some packages already do this (see [`simple-statistics`](https://github.com/simple-statistics/simple-statistics)) but these packages don't allow you to do a few things I find important as a statitician.
 Those being

 - Perform regression with more than one predictor
 - Get any information on coefficient estimates such as confidence intervals etc.